ImWuX/tartarus-bootloader/protocol.md

     - 0x10: 64ibt DATA ring0 writable

 ## The Virtual Memory Map
-- All non `BAD` memory entries will be mapped starting at
+- 4GB and all non `BAD` memory entries will be mapped starting at
     - `0x0000 0000 0000 0000` *Identity mapped*
     - `0xFFFF 8000 0000 0000` *Higher Half Direct Memory (HHDM)*
 - Kernel is mapped according to the ELF file